 Courses taken for audit do not count for credit for graduation requirements; tuition for audited courses is the same as for credit courses.
 Faculty approval is required to audit any seminar, simulation or experience-based course offering.
 As with students registered for credit, Audit requires students’ regular and punctual attendance according to the expectations of the course instructor.
 Students receiving permission to audit should clarify with the instructor expectations about preparation and participation.

 Requests to audit a course are lowest in enrollment priority and requests may NOT be made using the on-line Advance Registration Request Form.
-You may submit your request on an Add/Drop Form (paper).
+Students should make requests to audit a course on an Add/Drop Form (paper).
 Requests will be considered only after all timely registration requests.
 The deadline to add or drop an audited course is the same as the Online Add/Drop deadline for any semester.

 Students may not audit a course previously taken for credit; students may not take for credit a course previously audited.

 Requests to change divisions must be made on the Registration Status & Exception Form prior to completing and submitting the on-line Course Registration Request Form.
 Students making this request should investigate whether it may affect their eligibility to participate in journal petitioning.
 Students switching divisions also should check degree requirements, including the residency requirement, to understand how they are progressing toward satisfaction of all degree requirements.
 Students must have completed a minimum of 28 credits to participate in any Legal Theory & Practice or Clinic course (except if offered as a first year elective for day division students)

 With respect to classes held on days when a substantial number of students may not be able to be present, such as widely observed religious holidays, the Faculty Council of the Law School has adopted the following policy: